4 Steps To Setting Boundaries and Saying “Yes” To Yourself

 And how this is key to self-love

-I’d say yes when I meant no.
+We’d say yes when we meant no.

-I’d let others intrude my space…
+We’d let others intrude our space…

 For years, I believed that something was wrong with me.
 I’d feel that I was at fault for simply being me.
 Being the “black sheep” of the family, I felt immense shame and guilt.